The Economics Behind Objective Analysis

-- Vendors pay analysts with the idea that it will lead to more coverage and a more positive review of their brand
+- Vendors are willing to pay for a more positive review of their brand in public media.

 Parties that do not aim to sell to AIMultiple's audience are not interested in influencing our audience.
 Therefore, they provide a way to avoid the conflict of interest outlined above.